WCC-Library/oadb/README.md

 # Purpose
 * A way to build collaboration into a project that relies on collaboration.
-** A way to use GitHub Pages as a way of showing librarians the benefit of Git.
+  * A way to use GitHub Pages as a way of showing librarians the benefit of Git.
 (Problem, Librarians often want to publish info but don't useful outlets).
+  * Evaluate versus Google Sheets to store, collaborate and share tabular data

 # Data
 * [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1xfK6a0UIHLSK3h2nBxqznPi-dHRQI4nsjpRDBAO6Z1A/edit#gid=2117347238)